cpereda/Ames-Iowa-Housing-ML-Project/README.md

 3. Lasso was used to select important features, then fed into the lienar model

 Quick notes
 Removing outliers can increase r2; however, the outliers are interesting data points themselves.
-They signify which houses were under/oversold and could be potential opportunies for house flippers.
+They signify which houses were under/oversold and could be potential opportunies for buying and selling homes.